 - While the GPS ombudsperson helps students explore options, it is the students that decide the path they want to follow to solve their issue.

 - The ombudsperson can assist students in navigating their way through university systems and help them explore options for resolution, including facilitating communication between individuals or groups.

 - The ombudsperson remains impartial to all parties involved in a conflict.

 Rebeka Campos-Astorkiza (she/her/hers), an associate professor of Hispanic linguistics, is the inaugural graduate and professional student ombudsperson.
 She has been repeatedly recognized for her work with students since joining Ohio State in 2007.
 The Council of Graduate Students honored her with the James M. Siddens Award for Distinguished Faculty Advising in 2014, and she earned the Excellence in Undergraduate Research Mentoring Award last year.

 Rebeka’s motivation as GPS ombudsperson is the satisfaction from working with graduate and professional students and her commitment to finding positive ways to bring about structural changes that will improve their experience at OSU.
 She emphasizes with the pressure that students feel during their postgraduate careers and believes that OSU can work towards a better learning and working environment for them.

-* Please note that, while the ombudsperson provides confidential support resources for a wide variety of issues, the ombudsperson has reporting obligations related to sexual misconduct complaints.
+* Please note that, while the ombudsperson provides confidential support resources for a wide variety of issues, the ombudsperson has reporting obligations with the Office of Institutional Equity related to sexual misconduct and discrimination complaints.
 Thus, while the ombudsperson will discuss concerns in these areas with sensitivity and keep your information as private as possible, confidentiality cannot be guaranteed.
 For confidential resources for concern in these areas, please contact a confidential counselor.